Brennan-Clinch/Brennan-Clinch.github.io/_posts/2021-11-28-Reflection.md

 more advanced and is just the modern job replacing most Statisticians here since I find there are very few Statistician jobs posted online and millions of Data Scientist jobs posted online.

--what your current thoughts are in terms of using R for data science - do you think you'll continue to use R going forward?
+-What your current thoughts are in terms of using R for data science - do you think you'll continue to use R going forward?
 Why or why not?

 Overall, I feel that R is a really great and easy tool to use for data science.
 It is an easy open source programming language to learn and use and has a lot of good packages that can be used for data science.
 I have had the most programming experience in R (2 years) since almost all my statistics classes I have taken during my undergraduate career as well